-Tracer wire connectors shall be designed for direct bury installations.
+Tracer wire connectors shall be designed for direct bury installations and consist of a mechanical connector with a polypropylene housing and a non-hardening viscous dielectric silicone sealant.
+Tracer wire connectors shall be designed for 14 to 10 AWG solid copper or copper-clad steel wire.
 Tracer wire connectors shall be Copperhead SnakeBite Locking Connectors or 3M DBR connectors.